-In August 2020, the International Accounting Standards Board ("IASB") issued amendments to "Interest Rate Benchmark Reform - Phase 2 (Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4, IFRS 16)."
-The amendments clarify impacts to the financial statements arising from Interbank Offered Rates ("IBOR") reform and transitioning to alternative benchmark rates.
+In August 2020, the IASB issued amendments to "Interest Rate Benchmark Reform - Phase 2 (Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4, IFRS 16)".
+The amendments clarify impacts to the financial statements arising from IBOR reform and transitioning to alternative benchmark rates.
 The amendments are effective for annual reporting periods beginning on or after January 1, 2021.
 For Corby, these amendments became effective July 1, 2021.
 These amendments did not impact the Company's audited consolidated financial statements.

-B) IFRS 16, "LEASES"
+b) IFRS 16, Leases

-In March 2021, IASB issued an amendment to IFRS 16, "Leases" ("IFRS 16").
-The amendment extends, by one year, the May 2020 amendment that provides lessees with an exemption from assessing whether a COVID-19 related rent concession is a lease modification.
+In March 2021, the IASB issued an amendment to IFRS 16, "Leases" ("IFRS 16").
+The amendment extends, by one year, the May 2020 amendment that provides lessees with an exemption from assessing whether a COVID-19-related rent concession is a lease modification.
 The amendment is effective for annual reporting periods beginning on or after April 1, 2021.
 For Corby, the amendment became effective July 1, 2021 and did not have a significant impact on the Company's audited consolidated financial statements.

-C) IAS 38, "INTANGIBLE ASSETS"
+c) IAS 38, Intangible Assets

 In December 2020 and March 2021, the IFRS Interpretations Committee (the "Committee") discussed the configuration or customization of costs in cloud computing arrangements.
-This decision clarifies IAS 38, "Intangible Assets," with respect to the accounting treatment for configuration or customization costs on software as a service ("SaaS") contracts.
+This decision clarifies IAS 38 Intangible Assets with respect to the accounting treatment for configuration or customization costs on software as a service ("SaaS") contracts.
 Based on the agenda decision published by the Committee, Corby has reviewed its intangible assets to determine if all assets have been recorded in line with the interpretation.
-As a result of the review, the Company has adjusted amounts previously recorded in the financial statements
+As a result of the review, the Company has adjusted amounts previously recorded in the financial statements.